its-mitesh-kumar/tech-talk/index.md

         * Central control with distributed feature development.
         * Modular development is key; plugins generally use the host's tech stack (React for Backstage).

-*(Speaker: Emphasize that it's not about one being universally "better," but about choosing the right tool for the job based on project needs, team structure, and scalability goals.)*

 ---